-There are pros and cons (mainly pros) to doing a Rainbow Mountain Peru Tour which I have outlined in this article, so don’t stop reading just yet… 😉
+There are pros and cons (mainly pros) to doing a Rainbow Mountain Tour which I have outlined in this article, so don’t stop reading just yet!

-Rainbow Mountain, also known as Vinicunca and 7 Color Mountain or Montana de Siete Colores, sits high above the clouds at an altitude of 5,200 meters.
+Rainbow Mountain Cusco, also known as Vinicunca, 7 Color Mountain, and Montana de Siete Colores, sits high above the clouds at an altitude of 5,200 meters.
 To put it into perspective, that’s not far off Everest Base Camp!

 If you are looking for some awesome things to do in Cusco while you are letting your body get used to the altitude, check out my other travel guide on the 10 Best Things To Do In Cusco!